Street Racing/Drag Racing

 Street Racing/Drag Racing Lawyer-Defending Street Racing/Drag Racing Cases

 Street Racing/Drag Racing attorney, James G. Dimeas, has spent the past 25 years representing clients charged with Street Racing/Drag Racing throughout Chicago, Cook County, DuPage County, Kane County and Lake County.
 Street Racing/Drag Racing lawyer, James Dimeas, understands the stress that a criminal defendant is faced with when facing serious criminal charges that could result in jail time and the loss of driving privileges.
 A conviction for Street Racing/Drag Racing, could have serious implications that could result in the loss of driving privileges and a jail sentence.
-Mr. Dimeas has the knowledge and the experience to understand the ramifications of being charged with Street Racing/Drag Racing and will use his extensive experience and skills to make sure you do not lose your license and that you do not go to jail.
+Mr. Dimeas has the knowledge and the experience necessary to understand the ramifications of being charged with Street Racing/Drag Racing and will use his extensive experience and skills to make sure you do not lose your license and that you do not go to jail.

 In addition to the serious potential criminal penalties for Street Racing/Drag racing, a conviction for Street Racing/Drag Racing can have serious implications for your driver's license and your driving privileges.
 If you are convicted of Street Racing/Drag Racing, your driver's license will be revoked by the Illinois Secretary of State.
 A revocation of your driver's license is different than a suspension of your driver's license.
-A suspension of your driver's license means that you will not be able to drive for a period of time.
-After that period of time ends, your license will be automatically reinstated and you will be able to drive.
+A suspension of your driver's license means that you will not be able to drive for a specific period of time.
+After that period of time ends, your license will be reinstated and you will be able to drive.
 A revocation means that your license is suspended for an indefinite period of time.
-The only way to get your license back and your driving privileges restored would be to appear for an administrative hearing before the Illinois Secretary of State and convince them to reinstate your driver's license.
+The only way to get your license back and your driving privileges restored would be to appear for an administrative hearing before the Illinois Secretary of State and convince a Hearing Officer to reinstate your driver's license.
 This can be a difficult and expensive process that could take many years.

 Even if you are successful in having the Illinois Secretary of State reinstate your revoked driver's license, the Secretary of State may require that you obtain a Restricted Driving Permit (RDP) for a period of time before allowing for a full reinstatement of your driving privileges.
 A Restricted Driving Permit only allows you to drive during certain times of the day and only on certain roads.
-Usually, the Restricted Driving Permit is issued to allow you to go back and forth to work and to address any medical treatment needs.
+Usually, the Restricted Driving Permit is issued to allow you to go back and forth to work and to address any necessary medical treatment needs.

 How Can You Be Charged with Street Racing/Drag Racing in Illinois?